paalskjetne/user-docs/docs/source/apps/registration.md

 ![Link the application](../_static/img/app_registration/link_app.png)

-Now the application information (client ID and capabilities) should be available in the _Summary_.
+Now the application information should be available in the _Summary_.

 ![Application Dashboard](../_static/img/app_registration/app_info.png)